specmore/spectacular/README.md

 This can be done by following the [Git Integration](/docs/git-integration.md) instructions.

 ### 2. Create your Catalogue Config Manifest files
-To configure Spectacular display your interface specification files in nice organised catalogues, you will need to add a `spectacular-config.yml` in one of the git repositories Spectacular can access (as configured in the step above).
+Spectacular shows the interface specification files that you list in `spectacular-config.yml` files in any of the git repositories Spectacular can access (as configured in the step above).
+These catalogue manifest files require your specification files to be organised into collections called "catalogues".

 Guidelines for creating a `spectacular-config.yml` can be found in the [Catalogue Configuration Document](docs/catalogue-configuration.md).
 Or you can use the Demo project's [spectacular-config.yml](https://github.com/specmore/spectacular-demo/blob/master/spectacular-config.yml) as a template.

+Catalogues inherit any "topics" associated to the GitHub repository that they were configured in.

 ### 3. Configure and run your Spectacular instance
 After setting up a git integration with your git hosting solution (in step 1. above), you should be ready to configure and run your own instance of Spectacular with access to your spec files.